lambdaacademy/2016.12_elixir/task5/README.md

 It's not a stepwise debugger like `gdb` or debuggers built into IDEs.
-It's a _tracing debugger_, convenient for getting execution traces of highly concurrent systems, where stopping the program is not an option due to a cascade of timeouts what would occur.
+It's a _tracing debugger_, convenient for getting execution traces of highly concurrent systems, where stopping the program is not an option due to a cascade of timeouts that would occur.

 ### Networking